ayushag833/Crazy-TypeWriter/README.md

-# Crazy TypeWriter - Convert your video or voice into a Blog Post in seconds with the power of AI!
+# Crazy TypeWriter - Convert your voice into a Blog Post in seconds with the power of AI!

 Built with the Next.js 14 App Router, Clerk for Auth - with Passkeys, Github and Google Sign in, React, OpenAI - Whisper API, ShadCN UI library for components, React Markdown, NeonDb, UploadThing, Stripe for payments, Webhooks, TypeScript, TailwindCSS and more.

 ## Features